Florida disability guide

+Important: We updated this article in July 2023 to make sure all info below is both current and correct.
 Florida disability beneficiaries getting payments from the Social Security Administration (SSA) make up just 4.2% of the state’s population.
 With a median age of 42, you’d think more Floridians would apply (and qualify) for Social Security disability.
-If you’re out of work for 12 months, here’s what you need to know about applying for disability in the state of Florida.
+If you’re out of work for 12 months, here’s what you need to know about applying for disability in Florida.

 Two Ways to Get Approved for Florida Disability Benefits

-The two programs we’ll talk about below are designed to help disabled people make ends meet each month.
+The two programs we’ll talk about below can help people who cannot work make ends meet.
 Medical eligibility for both programs is screened the exact same way for every applicant.
 However, each program has other unique requirements that determine which one you may qualify for.
-The Social Security Administration manages two federal programs that provide Florida disability benefits:
+The SSA manages two federal programs that provide Florida disability benefits:

 1. Social Security Disability Insurance (SSDI)